Wetherspoon posts loss | retail footfall improves – Daily Business

 7am: Wetherspoon loss

-Pub chain JD Wetherspoon plunged to a £30.4m pre-tax loss before exceptionals for the year to the end of July from a £102.5m profit in 2019 as chair Tim Martin said government tax policies were not helping the recovery.
+Pub chain JD Wetherspoon plunged to a £30.4m pre-tax loss before exceptionals for the year to the end of July from a £102.5m profit in 2019.
+Full story here

 Retail footfall improves